spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-set-number-of-days-for-a-return-policy.md

 ---
-title: HowTo - Set number of days for a return policy
+title: "HowTo: Set number of days for a return policy"
 description: The article describes how to set a number of days for a Return Policy
 last_updated: Jun 16, 2021
 template: howto-guide-template